emilbmiranda/portfolio/README.md

-# portfolio
+README

-my porfolio web application created in Python and Django
+portfolio application created in Python and Django